kentbrew/dogefaucets/README.md

-New to doge--or cybercurrency in general--and want to try it out?
+New to doge--or cryptocurrency in general--and want to try it out?
 Once you've [gotten yourself a Dogecoin address](http://dogecoin.com/), here's a list of sites that will give you a few coins for nothing more than the solve of a CAPTCHA (and maybe the viewing of an ad and the setting of a cookie or two):

 ### Working